 - Cloudcuckoolander: The 3 sisters: Dot, Helen, and Darby.

-- Downer Beginning: Begins with Solomon grimly half-whispering a voice-over describing the effects of the tornado while disturbing home movie footage plays.
+- Downer Beginning: The film begins with Solomon grimly half-whispering a voice-over describing the effects of the tornado while disturbing home movie footage plays.

-- Fanservice: Chloe Sevigny's character using electrical tape to perk up her nipples.
+- Fan Disservice/Fanservice: Chloe Sevigny's character topless using electrical tape to perk up her nipples.
+By itself, it's attractive, but the filthy atmosphere the scene is in could sap away all potential sex appeal.

 - Kick the Dog: Well, more like kick the cat.
 The two main characters kill stray cats to sell to the local meat market.
 Also, the scene where the kids dressed as cowboys "shoot" the Bunny Boy at the junkyard and verbally abuse him for a good five minutes.
 It's pretty unsettling hearing actual kids talk like that.